 All students who wish to apply for financial aid (grants, scholarships, loans, or work aid) should complete the Free Application for Federal Student Aid (FAFSA).

-Students can apply online at fafsa.gov.
+Students can apply online at studentaid.gov.
 Students may contact the Baker College OneStop Office for assistance with this application process.

 Once received by Baker College, the FAFSA results will be reviewed.
 Some students' applications will be selected for verification; these students will be requested to submit additional documentation before their financial aid process can be completed.
-Once all necessary documentation is received, the student will be sent a financial aid award package.
-If the award package includes a loan(s), the student will need to take action via the financial aid portal to accept, reject, or reduce the loan amount.
+Once all necessary documentation is received, the student will be sent a financial aid offer.
+If the financial aid offer includes a loan(s), the student will need to take action via the financial aid portal to accept, decline, or reduce the loan amount.
+The Financial Aid Office will complete the loan certification process for all accepted loans.

-Financial aid funds (including student loans) will not be applied to the student's account until after the census date or 10 days prior to the start of his/her classes (whichever is later).
+Financial aid funds (including student loans) will not be applied to the student's account until after the financial aid census date or after the start of the student's classes (whichever is later).
 All new students who are first-time borrowers must attend classes at a minimum of half-time status for 30 days before receiving any loan proceeds.
 Students will be notified when their financial aid funds (including loans) are disbursed and (if applicable) when a refund of excess financial aid is available.